UQ is committed to responsible waste management that promotes recycling and reduces the amount of rubbish being generated.

 Food and drinks

-We have also partnered with Green Caffeen to reduce the use of single-use takeaway coffee cups and installed more than 30 water refill stations across our two main campuses to enable people to bring their own bottles from home.
+We also aim to reduce the use of single-use takeaway coffee cups and water bottles.
+Several cafes within the University offer discounts for BYO coffee cup, and we have installed more than 30 water refill stations across our two main campuses to enable people to bring their own bottles from home.

 Sustainable events